pmlopes/presentations/README.md

 * <!-- .element class="fragment" --> (Mar 2014) Nashorn is bundled with Java 8

 Notes:
+  Lets focus now on JavaScript and the JVM

   Rhino started at Netscape in 1997, when they were planning to produce a version of the Netscape Navigator written fully in Java.
 Originally Rhino compiled all JavaScript code to byte code.
 But this had 2 faults: Compile time was long and very resource intensive, second it leaked memory as class loaders didn't release the compilation resources.

   Nodejs was introduced in 2009 but not until the 0.10.x series it got popular.
 It introduced the single thread event driven programming to server developers was built on top of V8, the JavaScript engine running on Google Chrome.